deepsea-inria/pasl/pctl/doc/pctl.md

    $n$ just after the resize operation.
 Then, the work and span are linear and logarithmic in $\max(m, n)$, respectively.

+***Iterator validity*** Invalidates all iterators, if the size before the operation differs from the size after.

 ### Exchange operation {#pa-sw}

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}